isomerpages/moe-meetoh/_for-parents/Parent Support Group/Parent Support Group.md

 Toh School.
 They are thus able to provide valuable feedback on key areas, such as administration and programmes, to enrich the students' learning experiences.</p>
-<p>PATH's ethos is in line with Aristotle’s belief that, "Educating the mind
+<p>PATH's ethos is in line with Aristotle’s belief that, "<em>Educating the mind without educating the heart is no education at all</em>".
-without educating the heart is no education at all".
 Action speaks louder than words, and no textbook can replace the heart, time and resources that our PATH members have dedicated in service to the school.
 PATH members are living and role-modelling our school’s core values through their acts of contribution to our Mee Tohians.
 They are an inspiration to our Mee Tohians, whom we hope they will likewise grow up embracing our school values and contribute meaningfully to society.</p>
 <p><strong>PATH EXCO</strong>
 </p>
 <table style="minWidth: 50px">